damola-sd/twitee_backend/README.md

     "password: "password"
   ```

   **Login**
 ----
-  Logsin a User and returns a token.
+  Logs in a User and returns a token.

 * **URL**